Help us match you with local pros in your area

 Ductwork Cleaning | $404-$1,010 |

-HVAC contractors in Maryland are licensed by the Maryland Board of Heating, Ventilation, Air Conditioning and Refrigeration Contractors.
-To obtain a master or master restricted license, a contractor needs to have at least three years of experience and must have both property damage and general liability insurance.
-You should also check reviews and complaints on sites like the Better Business Bureau (BBB), Google Reviews, and Yelp.
-Choose a company with positive reviews and testimonials about fantastic customer experiences.
+In Maryland, HVAC contractors are licensed by the Maryland Board of Heating, Ventilation, Air Conditioning and Refrigeration Contractors.
+To obtain a master or master restricted license, a contractor must have at least three years of experience and must show proof of both general liability and property damage insurance.
+You should also check reviews and complaints on sites like Google Reviews, Yelp, and the Better Business Bureau (BBB).
+Choose a company with positive reviews and testimonials about great customer experiences.

-It’s important to understand what the work process is going to look like.
-For HVAC repairs, the company should detail the exact parts that need replacement and why.
-Get confirmation that your technician will clean and test the full system afterward to ensure proper functioning.
-When replacing your HVAC, ask the contractor to describe the new features, brand, energy efficiency, estimated installation time, and model.
-Before work starts, ask how your provider plans to accurately size the unit for your home and how much it will cost.
+Always make sure you understand what a company’s process is like.
+When HVAC repairs are needed, ask your provider to specify which parts require replacement and explain why.
+Confirm that your technician will clean and test the full system afterward to guarantee proper operation.
+When replacing your HVAC, ask the contractor to describe the new model, energy efficiency, brand, estimated installation time, and features.
+Before signing a contract, ask how your provider plans to accurately size the unit for your home and how much it will cost.

-You should have your HVAC system inspected about twice yearly.
-At the time of the inspection, your technician will tell you what services are needed.
-You should also schedule an inspection if you notice new issues such as strange noises, leaks, or unusual smells.
-If your system has ductwork, it should be inspected every few years.
+Normally, your HVAC system should be inspected twice a year.
+After an inspection, your HVAC technician will tell you what services are needed.
+You should also have your system inspected and serviced if you start to notice any issues, such as leaks, strange noises, or unusual smells.
+If you have ductwork in your home, it should be serviced every few years.

-You can save energy throughout the year by making it easier for your HVAC system to maintain the temperature of your home.
-Always keep your thermostat as close to the outside temperature as is comfortable, and avoid making drastic changes — adjust it only a few degrees at once.
-You could also consider getting a smart thermostat.
+You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain the temperature of your home.
+Always keep your thermostat as close to the outside temperature as you can, and try to adjust it only a few degrees at once.
+You may also consider purchasing a smart thermostat.